What is TiWorker.exe?

 Location of TiWorker.exe in Windows 10.
 Is it a Virus?

-TiWorker is not a virus if the .exe file is located in the folder:
+To begin with, I hasten to tell you that the TiWorker component is most likely NOT a virus if the .exe file is located in the folder:

 To ensure that the process is not malicious (fake) launch the Last Manager, switch to Details tab, right-click on the process and select Open file location: You will get to directory like this: